anchorvaultcoin-hash/anchor-vault-blog/README.md

 ## AnchorVaultCoin

-**AnchorVaultCoin** is a non-custodial crypto security project designed to address risks associated with a single compromised key.
+AnchorVaultCoin is a non-custodial crypto security project designed to address risks associated with a single compromised key.

-The AnchorVaultCoin vault model uses three separate addresses:
+The AnchorVaultCoin security model uses three separate addresses for each vault:

 * **Working Key** — used for everyday operations.
-* **Spare Key** — stored separately as a backup.
+* **Spare Key** — kept separately as a backup.
 * **Emergency Address** — a separate destination for emergency recovery.

-The three addresses have different purposes and are intended to remain separate.
+These addresses are intended to remain separate and serve different security purposes.

 ## Security Audit

-AnchorVaultCoin is undergoing an independent security audit by **Hexens**.

-The audit is currently in the **retest phase** following remediation of findings from the initial review.
+The AnchorVaultCoin security audit by **Hexens** is currently in its **final stage**, within the defined smart-contract scope.

-The audit covers the defined AnchorVaultCoin smart-contract scope.
-An audit is not a guarantee that the entire project, infrastructure, ecosystem, or user environment is free from risk.
+The audit does not constitute a guarantee that the entire project, infrastructure, ecosystem, or user environment is free from risk.

-## What You Will Find Here

-This blog publishes educational material based on real cryptocurrency security incidents and focuses on practical lessons for users.

-Topics include:

-* How cryptocurrency theft happens
-* Wallet and private-key security
-* Self-custody risks
-* Phishing and scams
-* Risks of centralized custody
-* Counterparty risk
-* DeFi and Web3 security incidents
-* Lessons from real-world crypto losses

-## Official AnchorVaultCoin Resources
+## Official Resources

 * **Official Website:** https://anchorvaultcoin-hash.github.io/anchor-vault-frontend/landing.html
 * **Security Blog:** https://anchorvaultcoin-hash.github.io/anchor-vault-blog/
 * **GitHub:** https://github.com/anchorvaultcoin-hash
 * **X:** https://x.com/AnchorVaultCoin

-## About This Repository
+## About This Blog

-This repository contains the public security blog associated with AnchorVaultCoin.
+The blog is part of the AnchorVaultCoin project and focuses on cryptocurrency security education through real-world cases and practical explanations.

-The articles are intended for ordinary crypto users who want to better understand cryptocurrency security risks, real-world incidents, and practical ways to think about protecting digital assets.
+The articles are written for ordinary crypto users and are intended to make security risks easier to understand.

 ## How to Add an Article